Schuster-j/maneuverRecognition/README.md

     )

-### Training the model <a name="heading--2-4-2"/>
+### 2.4.2 Training the model <a name="heading--2-4-2"/>

-Now we can use the function train_maneuver_model to fit the model.
-The function uses PyTorch's DataLoader wrapper, so we can directly input our training and testing data and define a specific batch_size.
+Now we can use the function *fit_model* to fit the model.
+The function uses PyTorch's DataLoader wrapper, so we can directly input our training and testing data and define a specific batch size.
 We also have to set the number of epochs and define an optimizer as well as the type of loss function to use for the training process.
 The fit function is not part of the model class in order to enable independent use of the function with other models and model structures.

 ```python